 Who Is Eligible for the Bivalent Booster?

-Americans age 5 years and older are eligible for the Pfizer bivalent booster.
-Americans age 6 years and older are eligible for the Moderna bivalent booster.
-The original monovalent COVID-19 booster is no longer authorized for those age groups.
+Americans age 6 months and older are eligible for the bivalent booster.
+The original monovalent COVID-19 booster is no longer authorized.

 You can get the bivalent booster even if you have received one or more doses of the original COVID-19 vaccine.